Skip navigation

 Henty’s time on the Selhurst Park microphone came to a close around 1996 as he pursued other business interests in Cornwall, but he takes a moment in our interview to thank a number of legendary Palace characters – including former kitman Spike Hill; his successor on the Selhurst PA, Rob Fox; and the club’s long-serving production manager, Terry Byfield – for their help across three decades’ worth of memories.

 “There seem to be so many changes at Selhurst, you will understand,” Henty explains.
 “So we're always delighted when we receive messages.
-Sylvia and I had our 50th wedding anniversary in one of your rather posh Hospitality boxes, and next year we’re coming up to our 60th.
+Sylvia and I had our 50th wedding anniversary in one of your rather posh Hospitality boxes, and now we’re coming up to our 60th.

 “It needs to be said: the reason why we’ve stayed together for all the years – and Sylvia will probably have a different view on this – is basically because of the Palace.